-Offerpad is an innovative iBuyer that offers homeowners the opportunity to sell their home easily and quickly, with cash offers often coming within 24 hours of the initial contact.
+Offerpad offers homeowners the opportunity to sell their home easily and quickly.
 In some markets, sellers can close in as few as 10 days, which is an amazingly rapid pace for something as complicated as a home sale.

-Still, if you’re a seller who’s under external pressures, or you simply want to get rid of your home without worrying too much about price, Offerpad presents a prime opportunity.
-Read on to learn about Offerpad’s typical process, their fees, pros and cons of selling to Offerpad, and a survey of real online reviews of Offerpad.
+Still, if you’re a seller who needs to sell quickly and isn’t too worried about price, Offerpad could be a good option.
+Read on to learn about how selling to Offerpad works, their fees, pros and cons of choosing them, and a survey of reviews from customers.

 What Is Offerpad?

 Offerpad is an iBuyer – a technology-driven real estate company that extends fast cash offers on homes.
-They arrive at those cash offers by using data analytics to put the property in the context of the market, and then they supplement that data with the recommendations of in-house market experts.
+To determine how much they offer for a given property, Offerpad uses a combination of data analytics and recommendations of in-house market experts.

-In theory, this hybrid approach of algorithms supplemented by a human touch helps them arrive at the fairest possible price— not only for Offerpad’s bottom line, but for the seller, too.
+In theory, this hybrid approach of algorithms supplemented by a human touch helps them arrive at the fairest possible price — not only for Offerpad’s bottom line, but for home sellers, too.